Strategic Plan - Environmental Sustainability

 • Policies are scoped in the new Official Plan

-• Draft policy presented in phases 3 and 4 of the study (spring/summer 2025)
+• Draft policy language included in phase 4 of the study (draft plan, 2026)

 Contact Us